SANdood/Ecobee/INSTALL.md

 2. Save and 'Publish / For Me' each of the above.
 <b>DO NOT try to run any of these until you have completed step 4 below!</b>

+3. For Ecobee (Connect) SmartApp, be sure to enable OAuth.
+In the IDE, while you have Ecobee (Connect) open, Click on "App Settings" (top right), then select the OAuth tab and enable OAuth.

+<b>NOTE:</b> <i>This is a commonly missed step, but failing to enable OAuth will generate cryptic errors later when you try to use the SmartApp.
+So please don't skip this step.)</i>

-3. Copy the following into your IDE section "My Device Handlers", overwriting existing versions or 'Create New Device Handler / From Code'
+4. Copy the following into your IDE section "My Device Handlers", overwriting existing versions or 'Create New Device Handler / From Code'
   * <code>ecobee-sensor.groovy</code>
   * <code>ecobee-thermostat.groovy</code>

-4. Save and 'Publish/For Me' both of the above
+5. Save and 'Publish/For Me' both of the above

-5. Now, run the Ecobee (Connect) SmartApp.
+6. Now, run the Ecobee (Connect) SmartApp.
   * If you installed on top of your existing envirnment, you can find it in the Automation Tab, under SmartApps
     * Verify your configuration is intact
     * Update your Preferences section - there are 2 new preferences (Notifications at the top, and Display precision at